mortenlj/python101/src/python101.rst

 - ...
 Tk GUI modules, unittesting, debugger, profilers, build-tools, reflection and introspection utils
 - ...
 Import hooks, tokenizer, Python compiler, disassembler, documention generator and lots more!

+.. topic:: Notes
+    :class: handout

+    - This is a shortened list of the available modules and packages in the standard library
+    - No need to read it all, just look at the docs later on

 The Zen of Python
 =================